kimble/grails-health-control/readme.md

 Content negotiation - Alternative data formats
 ----------------------------------------------

-Provided that you've configured Grails with mime types for content type negotiation you can request json and xml in addition to html by passing the appropriate `Accept` header with your request.
-Although the content negotiation support in Grails seems to be fairly fragile / broken when it comes to dealing with the accept header so you might have to add .json to the request path like `../your/path/healthControl.json?secret=...`.
+Provided that you've configured Grails with mime types for content type negotiation you can (in theory) request json and xml in addition to html by passing the appropriate `Accept` header with your request.
+Although, in practice the content negotiation support in Grails seems to be fairly fragile / broken when it comes to dealing with the accept header so you might have to add .json to the request path like `../your/path/healthControl.json?secret=...`.

 See: http://grails.org/doc/latest/guide/single.html#contentNegotiation